How is Zeffy free?

 SWLYF created a Zeffy ticketing page for their Margarita Bingo event, which included different sponsorship levels.
 The funds raised support SWLYF's educational programs for local high school youth at no cost to schools or participants.

-As a result of Zeffy’s 100% free comprehensive platform, they have raised over $28,000 so far, making significant progress toward fundraising goals.
-SWLYF has saved $1,400 in platform fees by using Zeffy's free service.
+Thanks to Zeffy’s 100% free comprehensive platform, SWLYF has raised over $28,000 so far, making significant progress toward its fundraising goals.
+SWLYF has also saved $1,400 in platform fees by using Zeffy's free service.

 FAQs on Corporate Sponsor